easttennesseecc-star/Q-Top-Dog-IDE/OLLAMA_SETUP_COMPLETE_GUIDE.md

 ├─ Notification: "LLM selected" ✅
 ├─ Ollama is now your active LLM
 ├─ Q Assistant will use it for responses
-└─ Ready to start using Q-IDE!
+└─ Ready to start using Top Dog!
 ```

 ---